SSSD/sssd.github.io/docs/newcomers/getting_started.md

 As mentioned in the beginning, there are several different ways to contribute and you may need to find the one that fits better for yourself.

-In case you spot something wrong in this page, please, open an issue and/or a pull-request to our [sssd-docs repo](https://pagure.io/SSSD/docs).
+In case you spot something wrong in this page, please, open an issue and/or a pull-request to our [sssd.github.io repo](https://github.com/SSSD/sssd.github.io).